-Under Brighton and Hove City Council (BHCC) policy, drivers of school minibuses must hold a license with a D1 category to drive a minibus.
+- Under Brighton and Hove City Council (BHCC) policy, drivers of school minibuses must hold a license with a D1 category to drive a minibus.
 Drivers that have passed the driving test before 1st January 1997 will automatically have D1 entitlement.
-Drivers who passed their test after the 1st of January 1997 are required to take the DSA Minibus PCV Test.

-- BHCC requires all drivers (whether driving a minibus or MPV) to undertake theory and practical Minibus Driver Training and Assessment, which is delivered by qualified DSA Approved Driving Instructors who also hold a PCV license. - Minibus and MPV training and assessment must be retaken once every 3 years. - Drivers must be aged between 21 years and under 70 years (Drivers over 70 must have an annual DVLA PCV Medical Report Form D4 completed and signed by their GP and be assessed driving a minibus by a DSA PCV Approved Driving Instructor. - Held a full driving license for at least 2 years.
+Drivers who passed their test after the 1st of January 1997 are required to take the DSA Minibus PCV Test. - BHCC requires all drivers (whether driving a minibus or MPV) to undertake theory and practical Minibus Driver Training and Assessment, which is delivered by qualified DSA Approved Driving Instructors who also hold a PCV license. - Minibus and MPV training and assessment must be retaken once every 3 years. - Drivers must be aged between 21 years and under 70 years (Drivers over 70 must have an annual DVLA PCV Medical Report Form D4 completed and signed by their GP and be assessed driving a minibus by a DSA PCV Approved Driving Instructor. - Held a full driving license for at least 2 years.
 Whilst there is no statutory requirement to ensure drivers have had no fault claims or convictions, Managers and Head teachers should consider the implications of using a driver who may have a driving conviction and/or a fault claim as a potential risk. - All schools who employ staff to drive a minibus or who wish to charge passengers for carriage on the vehicle must have a Section 19 Permit for each minibus.

-Note: Dorothy Stringer runs a fleet of 3 mini buses: 1 Ford Transit and 2 Peugot Boxers.
+Note: Dorothy Stringer runs a fleet of 5 mini buses: 1 Ford Transit and 3 Peugot Boxers, and 1 Toyota Electric Mini Bus (1 year, community loan from January 2025)

 The ford Transit can only be driven by those holding a D1 license.